Our Little Lady Was Born...

 Madison's only treatment is oxygen.
 She was slowly weaned off all other medications and she is doing well.
 Madison does sometimes ask for a "rest" or a break during physical activity, especially in the heat/humidity.
 When on an airplane, Madison has a much greater difficulty with her breathing and requires more oxygen.

 We are so thankful to have found Dr. Lisa Young who is a pediatric pulmonologist at Cincinnati Children's specializing in the area of children's Interstitial Lung Disease.
-We are currently learning more about this disease through the chILD Foundation.
+We are currently

 UPDATE: Madison, age 9!

+After Madison's diagnosis, we finally felt like we could breathe.
+We finally knew what was causing Maddie to have trouble breathing and we finally knew what would help and what was not helping.
+It took almost a year after the diagnosis to wean her off the unnecessary steroids and other medications.
+We were told not to expect her to play any endurance sports, to expect her to run low on energy… and so many unknowns.
 Well…I am so happy to share that this little girl is not only active, full of energy, smart and beautiful, but she continues to defy the odds.
 Maddie has not let NEHI beat her.
 When the oxygen company comes to our house, they have no idea which one of my children requires it.
 At school, her teachers say that her disease is completely unknown to the average eye, she is extremely bright, creative and very social.

 When Maddie asked to try out for a COMPETITIVE, TRAVEL SOCCER team at the age of 7, I worried.
 Would she be able to keep up?
 How would her breathing impact her?
 Well, I am proud to report that not only did she make the team, but her favorite position is mid-field (yeah, the one that runs the most!).
 We have the most amazing coach who has pushed Madison to reach beyond her limits, encourages her to be her best and has given her every opportunity despite her disease.
 Maddie certainly has to work harder, runs out of energy faster, but she will never give up.
 She continues to play soccer year round, and I truly feel this has been a gift in her life.